 You should be be ready to go and this point, but again, for more completed instructions and information, please visit Nest Support.

 Finally, do not let this situation panic you about your Nest’s reliability.
 By owning and properly operating Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
+When set it up correctly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings constantly, which typically results in payback within 12 months.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one incident get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the best investments in your home that you can make.